Further information regarding different modes of study can be found below.

-Students can study half-time by attending the School for two or three days per week during the teaching term, and spreading all the modules required to complete a Master’s programme over two years.
+Where indicated in the table above, students can study part-time by attending LSHTM for two or three days per week during the teaching term, and spreading all the modules required to complete a master’s programme over two years.
 There are no evening or weekend classes.
-Depending on module selection, students may be required to attend for different days in each term.
-As the requirements for half-time study can vary, it is recommended to contact the relevant programme director with specific queries.
+Depending on module selection, students may be required to attend for different days in each term and year.
+As the requirements for part-time study can vary, it is recommended to contact the relevant programme director with specific queries.

 The period of study for full-time DrPH students is a minimum of three years and a maximum of four years.
-Students are required to be in the School during the first term (September-December) for the taught course component and normally spend time in the School during the preparation of their OPA project.
-Students are also expected to spend time in the School preparing and presenting their research project plans to a DrPH Review Committee.
+Students are required to be at LSHTM during the first term (September-December) for the taught course component and normally spend time at LSHTM during the preparation of their OPA project.
+Students are also expected to spend time at LSHTM preparing and presenting their research project plans to a DrPH Review Committee.
 Over the course of their degree DrPH students are expected to spend at least 9 months full-time in London.

-Part-time MPhil/PhD students who are employed at the one the School’s specifically approved institutions may be eligible to carry out their research at their place of employment under the guidance of a supervisor at the School.
-Students interested in this method of study should contact the Registry for advice.
+Part-time MPhil/PhD students who are employed at one of LSHTM’s specifically approved institutions may be eligible to carry out their research at their place of employment under the guidance of a supervisor at LSHTM.
+Students interested in this method of study should contact the relevant Faculty Research Degree Manager for advice.